spestivekirb/odin-calculator/README.md

-# odin-calculator
+## Overview:
-The Odin Project | Foundations - Calculator (JavaScript)
+This project is part of The Odin Project's Foundations course.
+It is the third and final one of three JavaScript-centric projects.